Concept · article 22 of 24

 The fixed-cost vs expense decision affects how nouz spreads the cost across your daily EBIT — and getting it wrong can make a single day look catastrophically negative when it shouldn't.

-02 When it's a fixed cost
+02 When is something a fixed cost?

 • Rent (monthly).